 15. Jan Powers Farmers Market

-Hosted on the 2nd and 4th Saturday of the month, the Jan Powers Farmers Market have loads of great food, fresh produce and other bits and pieces.
+Every Saturday, from 6am to 12pm, the Jan Powers Farmers Market has loads of great food, fresh produce and other bits and pieces.
 Get down to New Farm’s Powerhouse and stock up on all the stuff you need for a killer picnic, then pull up a patch of grass in New Farm Park and feast.
 Find Jan Powers Farmers Market here.

 16. City Hopper